CPNV-ES/larasta/README.md

 ### 6. Fix some file system details

-Laravel accesses a storage directory through a link.
-You must create it from the app's directory with
+Laravel accesses a storage directory through a link and backup locations.
+Initialise it with:

 ```
-php artisan storage:link
+php artisan make:tree
 ```

 After cloning, some files/folders have bad access attributes. let's take the blunt approach and